-Exporting servers from a move group to a format that can be used by RiverMeadow.
+Exporting servers from a migration wave to a format that can be used by RiverMeadow.

 Here we will show how to take an entire migration wave of servers from Tidal and export them for direct ingestion into RiverMeadow, to perform a VM migration.